timc1/kbar/README.md

 kbar provides a few utilities to render a performant list of search results.

-- `useMatches` at its core returns a list of results based on the current search query, grouped by `action.section`
+- `useMatches` at its core returns a flattened list of results and group name based on the current search query; i.e. `["Section name", Action, Action, "Another section name", Action, Action]`
-- `KBarResults` handles virtualizing your results
+- `KBarResults` renders a performant virtualized list of these results

 Combine the two utilities to create a powerful search interface: